-Farm law protests: Thousands march to Raj Bhawan in Patna, demand scrapping of legislations
+Farm law protests: Thousands march to Raj Bhawan in Patna, baton-charged by police

 The march was intercepted by the police at the Dak Bungalow Chowk area in Patna, leading to a clash.